 Now, according to the new ruling, the officer is only required to have “reasonable probable cause” to proceed with a warrantless search.
 This new rule puts Pennsylvania in step with the federal law permitting police officers to search a motor vehicle where there is probable cause to do so.
 A driver may still refuse a search if an officer asks for consent, but the officer may now continue with a search if he or she has established proper probable cause to do so.

 In the coming months and years, Pennsylvania lawyers will need to sort out the specific legal issues surrounding warrantless searches based on probable cause.
-If you have had your vehicle searched without offering your consent and were charged or arrested as a result of evidence the police uncovered during that search, contact us at Gusty A.E.
-Sunseri & Associates, an experienced criminal defense attorney, for a free consultation.
+If you have had your vehicle searched without offering your consent and were charged or arrested as a result of evidence the police uncovered during that search, contact us at Gusty Sunseri & Associates, P.C., an experienced criminal defense attorney, for a free consultation.